Coherent-state path integrals in quantum thermodynamics: Weakly-interacting Bose gas

-The reason for $\Psi_0$ to be time independent is that in the construction of the path integral, time-slicing and the introduction of time-dependent integration variables were required because the Hamiltonian contained non-commuting operators.
-Since the Bogoliubov prescription replaces the quantum operator $\hat \Psi_0$ with a classical quantity, the corresponding integration variable in the path integral is time independent.
+is the Lagrangian density of the system, and $\Psi(\mathbf x)$ are the eigenfunctions associated to the bosonic coherent states $\ket\Psi \propto e^{\int d^D\mathbf x\,\Psi(\mathbf x)\hat \Psi^\dag(\mathbf x)}\ket 0$ that we use as the representation basis for the path integral [cf. Eq. \eqref{bcosta}].
+Following the Bogoliubov prescription \eqref{bogpre}, the eigenfunctions $\Psi(\mathbf x,\tau)$ are separated as\footnote{The reason for $\Psi_0$ to be time independent is that in the construction of the path integral, time-slicing and the introduction of time-dependent integration variables were required because the Hamiltonian contained non-commuting operators.
+Since the Bogoliubov prescription replaces the quantum operator $\hat \Psi_0$ with a classical quantity, the corresponding integration variable in the path integral is time independent.}

 The part of the Lagrangian that depends only on $\Psi_0$ and $\Psi_0^*$ reads